Tag Archives: learning disabilities

 fraud

 As the implication of what she was suggesting sank in, the stinging strain of tears flooded my vision.
-My balled fists began to tremble beneath the table top with the hopelessness of my predicament.
+My balled fists began to tremble beneath the tabletop with the hopelessness of my predicament.
 All I could do was shake my head.
 My future hung in the balance and under her severe scrutiny I was crumbling.
-Finally, she sighed and pushed back into her chair.
+Finally, she sighed and pushed back in her chair.

 “Then explain the drastic difference between these two papers.”